inyssshhh/100-days-of-code-log/progress.md

 Progress on 2025-10-15T12:00:00: practiced C programming and solved problems.
 Progress on 2025-10-14T12:00:00: practiced C programming and solved problems.
 Progress on 2025-10-13T12:00:00: practiced C programming and solved problems.
+Progress on 2025-10-12T12:00:00: practiced C programming and solved problems.